carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     only run the attack when it would not be.
 -   The attacker might be able control the test condition to make detection much less likely or avoid detection completely.
-For example, if detection is based on the last 4 bits of a memory address, an attacker may be able control those bits or generate collisions by triggering memory allocations.
+For example, if detection is based on the last 4 bits of a memory address, an attacker may be able to generate memory allocations, viewing the address and only attacking when there's a collision.

 Hardware vulnerabilities may make these attacks easier than they might otherwise appear.
 Future hardware vulnerabilities are difficult to predict.